JulianoBazzi/auris/README.md

 - 🎧 **Dual capture** — records the microphone and system audio (Zoom, Meet, Teams) into a single track.
 - 📝 **On-device transcription** — powered by Apple's native Speech framework.
 No audio leaves your Mac.
 - 🌍 **Multi-language** — transcribe in any locale Apple supports; get summaries in the language you choose.
-- 🗣️ **Speaker labels** — name who's speaking and reuse the label throughout the transcript.
+- 🗣️ **Speaker labels** — your mic and the system audio are labeled separately (you vs. guests); set your own display name in Settings.
 - ✨ **GPT summaries** — executive summary, key topics, decisions, and action items, generated with your OpenAI key.
+Didn't generate (key error, offline)?
+Open the meeting and hit **Generate summary** to create it on demand.
 - 🖼️ **Attachments** — drop screenshots or images into the conversation; they're sent along as context for the summary.
 - 🔊 **Replayable audio** — every meeting is saved, so you can listen back with a synced player.
 - 🏷️ **Tags & colors** — organize and filter your meeting library by colored tags.